AviatrixSystems/avxlabs-docs/docs/ace-automation/_sources/docs/custom_routing.md

 Estimated time to complete: `15 minutes`
 ```

-In this lab, the goal is to demonstrate custom routing to a spoke for a cidr not defined in the vpc.
+In this lab, the goal is to demonstrate custom routing to a spoke for a cidr not configured in the vpc.

 The instance, `aws-1` has a loopback interface defined on `172.16.0.1/32`.